 A windshield isn’t just a piece of glass.
-It’s an important component of your vehicle and if it’s chipped or cracked, your safety could be compromised.
+It’s an important component of your vehicle, and if it’s chipped or cracked, your safety could be compromised.

 A windshield not only protects occupants from outside elements but also acts as a protective layer, keeping occupants safe from injury in the event of an accident.
 The windshield provides structural integrity to your car.
 If your windshield is chipped, it should be fixed right away.
 Even small chips can lead to costly repairs down the road.